vaadin/designer-tutorial/README.md

-# My App

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.
+# Vaadin Designer Tutorial

+This project is the completed application covered in the [Vaadin Designer Tutorial](https://vaadin.com/docs/v14/tools/designer/getting-started).

 ## Running the application